3 days MOT/COPIM-E

 - Engineers and technical staff involved in automotive or industrial engines design, who need to know the manufacturing processes (materials, casting, forge, machining, …).

-- To describe and explain metallurgy basics on ferrous and non ferrous alloys, processes of foundry, forge, machining, plastic material implementation, used in the manufacturing process of automotive engine parts.
+- This course provides a deeper knowledge and competencies on metallurgy basics on ferrous and non ferrous alloys, processes of foundry, forge, machining, plastic material implementation, used in the manufacturing process of automotive engine parts.

-- To set up physical and economic conditions to choose manufacturing process.
+- It helps setting up physical and economic conditions in order to choose a manufacturing process.

-- To take into account the constraints related to the different manufacturing processes when designing engine parts: choosing the materials and the treatments, dimensional tolerances, surface roughness, shapes, clearance, assemblies, beading.
+- take into account the constraints related to the different manufacturing processes when designing engine parts,

 - IC engine fundamentals.